deltaquebec/sentiment_imdb_reviews/README.md

 <img src="/assets/georges_melies.jpg" alt="Georges Melies">
 </p>

-This goal of this project is twofold: 1) **practice with data exploration and visualization** 2) **classify sentiment polarity of IMBD reviews as "positive" or "negative"**.
+The goal of this project is twofold: 1) **practice with data exploration and visualization** 2) **classify sentiment polarity of IMBD reviews as "positive" or "negative"**.
 The latter is achieved through four neural network models, whose performances are compared.
 This project serves as a learning tool for practicing with data visualization and building neural networks.

 The project is arranged as follows: